Kitware/tangelo/docs/setup.rst

 .. [#root] The first component of this path may vary by platform.
 Technically,
     the path begins with the Python value stored in ``sys.prefix``; in a Unix system, this value is */usr*, yielding the default path shown here.

-.. [#logdir] This is to say, by default the log file will appear in the
-    directory from which Tangelo was launched.

-.. [#daemonize] On platforms that don't support daemonization (i.e., Windows),
-    this defaults to false.

 .. [#usergroup] Your Unix system may already have a user named "nobody" which
     has the least possible level of permissions.
 The theory is that system daemons